MattPhilpot/RestQL/README.md

 # RestQL
 GraphQL query builder designed to allow you to break away from options like Apollo and instead use a regular OkHttp/Retrofit configuration with GraphQL endpoints

+TODO - I'd like to change the builder style to use infix functions to make it more readable, breaking away from standard builder notation.

 An example of how this would be used:

 ```kotlin